 - The first couple storylines of Pocket God were more comedic and had the pygmies die often.
 Later storylines started to get more serious and the pygmies started to die less often.
 The story arc, "The Pygmies Strike Back", gets stone cold serious when Nooby is killed off for real.

-- Iznogoud: When the series were taken over by Tabary after Goscinny's death; while the stories remained mostly comical, they started having more coherent adventures with Iznogoud occasionally switching from Villain Protagonist to Anti-Hero.
+- Iznogoud: When the series was taken over by Tabary after Goscinny's death; while the stories remained mostly comical, they switched from eight to twelve page vignettes to 40+ page adventures more akin to Astérix, with Iznogoud occasionally switching from Villain Protagonist to Anti-Hero.